rcprobe/3DScape/README.md

 | ARKitScenes 47333462 classical RGB-D fusion | 62,953 | 0.0186 m | 0.0432 m | 95.03% | 0.0567 m |
 | ARKitScenes 47333462 Reliability Net soft fusion | 61,468 | 0.0192 m | 0.0441 m | 95.02% | 0.0579 m |

 The classical RGB-D fusion baseline is currently the strongest reconstruction path.
-The learned reliability path performs similarly, but does not yet improve reconstruction quality in this evaluation.
+The learned reliability path does not improve reconstruction quality in this evaluation, but it remains useful as a diagnostic layer for visualizing which depth observations the model distrusts.

 ## What It Does